 ESET products that are nearing or have reached their end-of-life will ask you to automatically upgrade to the latest version compatible with your system.

-For example, if you currently have version 7 (or earlier), you will be asked to upgrade to version 11.
+For example, if you currently have version 9 (or earlier), you will be asked to upgrade to the latest version.
 "Your product is outdated" message—what does that mean?